go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

     - disabled - show an error
     - login - show an account linking login
-    - auto - link directly with the account, please be aware that it may automatically merge two accounts only because they have same names.
+    - auto - link directly with the account, please be aware that it may automatically merge two accounts only because they have same names/emails depending on the setting you choose to defariate nickname & identity from.

 ## Service (`service`)